Chicken Housing – how to choose your chicken coop

 Our No. 1 advice

-When buying a coop is NOT to buy one on price.
+When buying a coop is definitely NOT to buy one on price.
 Now I am a girl with an eye for a bargain and when we first got chickens, I hunted the internet for coops which were big enough for the chickens I wanted and also was the cheapest for the number of chickens I wanted.
 BIG MISTAKE.
 There a lot of very cheap wooden coops around which claim to be big enough for your chickens BUT THEY ARE NOT.
 Many come with integral runs which are not even big enough for one chicken let alone the 6 that most coops claim they can house.
-Buy on function therefore and NOT cost.
+Advice No. 1 is to buy a chicken coop on function therefore and NOT cost.
 Buy cheap buy twice.
 It most definitely applies when buying coops.

 Advice No. 2

 Is to go big.
-Chickens are addictive and although you may only want a couple of chickens, you WILL WANT MORE.
+Chickens are addictive and although you think you only want a couple of chickens, you WILL WANT MORE.
+Unless you have been beaten into submission by buying a coop on price alone.

 Advice No. 3

-Avoid any coops which have a pull out droppings tray.
-A complete waste of time and an easy access for a fox or other predator.
+Avoid any coops which have a pull-out droppings tray.
+A droppings tray is a complete waste of time and more importantly, an easy access for a fox or other predator.
 Once you have bedding in your coop (to catch poo) the drawer will not be able to be pulled out.
-How does that easy clean coop look now?
+How does that so called easy clean coop look now?
 Not so appealing.
+This means you have to clean out through a tiny door or pop hole or even through the nest box.
+NOT ideal

 Advice No. 4

 Get a walk in run and make sure it has 2 square metres of space per chicken.
-If avian influenza happens (and it does from year to year) then you will be legally obliged to shut your chickens up for months on end over winter and they will need space while confined.
-Runs need cleaning, and crawling in the mud on all fours is something you will have to do if you buy a low level one.
-Get a run with a roof and that you can stand up in because your back will thank you for it.
+If avian influenza happens (and it does from year to year) then you will be legally obliged to shut your chickens up for a few months over winter.
+Your chickens will therefore need enough space while they are confined.
+Chicken runs need cleaning, but crawling in the mud on all fours is something you will have to do if you buy a low level one.
+A walk in run with a roof covering is best because your back, your knees and your hairdo will thank you for it and refer to the British weather referred to above. 🙂

 Advice No. 5

-Chicken housing that will fit an automatic door opener is a blessing that you will never regret purchasing.
+Chicken housing that will fit an automatic coop door opener is an absolute blessing that you will never regret purchasing.
 If you only buy one piece of extra equipment, make it an automatic pop hole opener.
-Did I also mention that we are now stocking these?
-We have Chickenguards in stock now.
+Did I also mention that we are now a stockist of Chickenguards in our online shop?

 The Henlays Roost Coops designers have cleverly created chicken housing which incorporates all the best ideas in their coops so that they are perfect for chickens and perfect for you.
 They reuse 70Kg of waste recycled plastic so are good for the green credentials also.

-We are now able to sell these Henlays Chicken Coops in our shop and we think they are pretty darn good.
+We have both Nestera and Henlays in our shop and we think they are pretty darn good.
 They tick every single box on the givens list with honours with the exception of the run element.
-You will need to place your coop inside a suitable run.
-The Henlays Roost coop will easily fit 6 large chickens in comfort in Summer or Winter.
+For additional security you will need to place your coop inside a suitable run.
+More details on each of the coop types are on their own pages.

 You Can Even Paint them to make totally personalised